emumba-msft-data-pipelines/synapse-data-exporter/SynapseDataExporter/README.md

 #### Step1: Lookup activity for getting the list of table

    Lookup activity is used to get the tables information.
-In the settings tab source dataset synapse linked service is selected from where data will be fetched.
+In the settings tab source dataset Synapse linked service is selected from where data will be fetched.
    In the query section query is written which fetches all the tables of given schema

 ![lookup-get-tables](./images/scenario2/lookup-get-tables.png)